 It’s the heart of the island, quite literally, and the inner villages and towns within Ibiza’s central radius are all buzzing with life, fusing tradition with modernity and surrounded by picturesque scenery from fruit orchards and farmlands to pine forests and lush mountains.
 By day, connect with nature, coffee-hop your way through the villages while by night, it’s a gastronomic hotspot… and just one or two famous nightclubs to frequent, should dancing be on your agenda!

-A true hotch potch of Ibiza society, you’re as likely to meet a superstar DJ in the corner store as you will an Ibicenco farmer, family or up and coming businessman!
-The villages are popular with expats and young families alike, while the restaurant road attracts tourists and locals with discerning tastebuds!
+A true hotchpotch of Ibiza society, you’re as likely to meet a superstar DJ in the corner store as you will an Ibicenco farmer, family or up and coming business folk!
+The central villages are popular with expats and young families alike, while the famed ‘restaurant road’ attracts tourists and locals with discerning tastebuds.

-A little known monument is Sagrat Cor de Jesús (The Sacred Heart of Jesus), perched high (23 metres in fact!) on a hill in Montecristo like a miniature version of Christ the Redeemer and the views from the base are to die for!
-San Rafael is also home to Privilege, officially ‘the world’s biggest club’ according to the Guinness Book of World Records and Amnesia – not the biggest, but definitely one of the coolest!
+A little known monument in the island’s centre is Sagrat Cor de Jesús (The Sacred Heart of Jesus), perched high (23 metres high in fact!) on a hill in Montecristo like a miniature version of Christ the Redeemer – the views from the base are to die for.
+San Rafael is also home to Privilege, officially ‘the world’s biggest club’ according to the Guinness Book of World Records and Amnesia – not the biggest, but definitely one of the best.

-Wining and dining in the heart of the island is one of Ibiza’s greatest pastimes.
-Pick your favourite restaurants and plan an itinerary for your holiday, or just take a drive and try your luck (though reservations are recommended in summer), you never know what amazing culinary discovery is around the next bend.
+Wining and dining in the heart of the island is one of Ibiza’s biggest allures.
+Pick your favourite restaurants and plan an eating-based itinerary for your holiday, or just take a drive and try your luck (though reservations are recommended in summer), you never know what amazing culinary discovery is around the next bend, literally.